10 Singapore hawker meals below $3 you won’t believe still exist

 Closed on Mon

-There is nothing like a good nasi lemak in the morning.
-Ok, yes there is— good nasi lemak at a very low price!
+I love nasi lemak – there is nothing like a good one in the morning to start my day right.
+The only thing that could make it better is if said nasi lemak is at a very low price.
 That’s exactly what you get at Xiang Ji Cooked Food at Upper Boon Keng Food Market.

-Despite the affordable price, the stall does not skimp on the portions of rice, ikan bilis, chicken wing or egg in their Nasi Lemak Set A (S$2.50).
+Despite the affordable price, the stall does not skimp on the portions of rice, ikan bilis, chicken wing or egg in their Nasi Lemak Set A (S$2.80).
 However, that’s only guaranteed if you get in early for either the breakfast or lunch sessions.
 On most days, they run out before the queue does.
+They also sell Lontong for the same price point.

 17 Upper Boon Keng Rd, Upper Boon Keng Market & Food Centre, #01-69, Singapore 380017